Kings Go Forth: Plot

-After a week of anguished consideration, Loggins decides to put aside the former prejudices he would have had about Monique's parentage, and goes to see her.
-She and her mother are delighted to see Loggins.
+After a week of anguished consideration, Loggins decides to put aside the former prejudices he would have had about Monique's parentage and goes to see her.
+She and her mother are delighted to see him.
 Loggins invites Monique to go out on a date with him.
-They end up going to a smokey jazz cafe, where they are surprised to see Harris play a fantastic jazz solo on a trumpet, to the acclaim of the entire French crowd.
+They end up going to a smoky jazz cafe, where they are surprised to see Harris play a fantastic jazz solo on a trumpet, to the acclaim of the entire French crowd.
 Harris joins Loggins and Monique at their table, and Loggins is left on the sidelines as Harris and Monique are immediately drawn to each other.
 Harris and Monique dance closely late into the night.
 After Loggins takes Monique home, she asks Loggins to tell Harris about her Negro father.

 Back on surveillance duty of a town where the Germans have set up, Loggins does so, and it doesn't seem to bother Harris.
 Then the Germans begin shelling their observation position.
-After three days of shelling, Loggins suggests to Harris that they should infiltrate the village on a covert mission to observe from a church tower in the middle of town; Loggins goes in to see the Colonel who says he'll pass the idea on up to Headquarters.
+After three days of shelling, Loggins suggests to Harris that they should infiltrate the village on a covert mission to observe from a church tower in the middle of town; Loggins goes in to see the Colonel who says he will pass the idea up to Headquarters.

 The next weekend, Loggins and Harris return to Nice to visit Monique.
 Once again, Loggins is forced to the sidelines as the handsome and smooth-talking Harris takes over.
 Loggins returns to his hotel room alone.
 Harris and Monique stay out most of the night.
-When Harris returns to the hotel, he tells Loggins he's asked Monique to marry him, and she has said yes.
+When Harris returns to the hotel, he tells Loggins he has asked Monique to marry him, and she has said yes.
 Loggins is shattered, but he puts on a brave face.
 He tells Harris about the paperwork he will need to fill out to get the army's permission to marry.
 When they return to their unit, Harris immediately asks for the marriage permission form.
 Two months pass, and Harris still hasn't received an answer from the army on his request to marry.
-On his way to report to the Colonel, while talking to Corporal Lindsay, Loggins finds out that Harris had indeed picked up the completed paperwork three weeks earlier.
+On his way to report to the Colonel, while talking to Corporal Lindsay, Loggins finds out that Harris had only picked up the paperwork three weeks earlier, and had still not submitted it.
 In fact, Harris had told the corporal that the whole thing was a gag.
 Loggins is furious when he hears this.